ConfederacyOfGaia/Gaia/zephyrlands.md

 Vella butts up against the Thundersnow Tundra to the north and many wheels of grassland to the south.

+#### Esh

+**Esh** was once a region of the Zephyrlands that lay between Onoklat (now called the Soothills) and Genouj, but it was completely destroyed by the Orcs in the Great Devastation.
+The survivors decided it was too much trouble to try to rebuild, and chose to simply leave their lands forever, endlessly wandering the Zephyrlands.
+The *Eshen*, as they call themselves, have been living out of caravans ever since.

+Eshen caravans are fairly small: Usually no more than 20 to 30 wagons, and under 200 people.
+Eshen are highly skilled craftsmen and artists, and trade their crafts and art for the food that they cannot produce themselves.
+The Eshen were able to salvage much of their magical knowledge when they fled their burning lands; as a result, there are a large number of Eshen mages, of all specializations.
+Every Eshen caravan has a library wagon, usually heavily defended with glyphs and wards to ensure it is not damaged.

+Every Eshen caravan will have a handful dedicated Warmages tasked with protecting the caravan from brigands and bandits, and every Eshen trains in combat from a young age.
+The caravans are seldom as unprotected as they seem, as most raiders learn the hard way, so they very seldom get attacked.

+**Languages:** Eshen speak their own language, called Eshen, as well as Zephyran.
+Most of them also speak elvish; as wanderers, they often find themselves traveling with elven travelers, and are on good terms with them.

 #### Genouj

 **Genouj** (pronounced ga-NOSH) lies to the southeast of Gaia, bordering the Southern Sea and the central mountains.
 Genouj is a hot, arid land, populated almost exclusively by humans; elves and gnomes find its temperatures too inhospitable.
 The peoples are called Genoujians (ga-NOSH-ens), as is the language.